 There are a few different types of fish that make good pets.
 Small, colorful varieties such as the guppy, platy, and molly are just a few examples.

 Pets such as cats, dogs, and hamsters can cause seniors to have asthma attacks and allergies which is something that fish cannot do.

 3: Dog – Best Pet for Elderly Person

 A Cavalier King Charles Spaniel is one of the easy low maintenance pets because it has many qualities that make it a manageable, happy animal.
 It is gentle demeanor and low-to-no maintenance needs make it perfect for someone with little time to spend at home with their pets.
 They are also very affectionate and love to be close to their owners.
 The most attractive thing about King Charles’s dogs is that they are fearless.
 Nobody, can scare them or harm them.

 4: Cat – Easy Care Pets for Seniors

-Birman cats are “ideal” as they are considered the affectionate and the best low maintenance pets for elderly people, while the breed is also “extremely intelligent and best pet for senior woman as well”, said Ms. Daniela Cherevatenko, head of pet adoption centre at Society for the Prevention of Cruelty to Animals (SPCA) in Singapore.
+Birman cats are “ideal” as they are considered the affectionate and the best low maintenance pets for elderly people, while the breed is also “extremely intelligent and best pet for a senior woman as well”, said Ms. Daniela Cherevatenko, head of the pet adoption center at Society for the Prevention of Cruelty to Animals (SPCA) in Singapore.
 “They are the perfect pet for the elderly as they rarely get sick and are easy to care for.